Alireja-khan/Mecha-Link/README.md

 MechaLink mainly serves the **automobile and electronics sector**, benefiting:

 - Car owners & riders seeking trusted mechanics
+- Users can seek experienced mechanics for household electronics.
-- Local mechanics and repair shops wanting visibility
+- Local mechanics and repair shops want visibility
 - Communities looking for a seamless repair/maintenance booking system

 In short: _a minimalist social platform connecting users and mechanics with discovery, communication, and service booking._